Cornerstone Alumnus Alston Arnold ('17) Makes Life-Changing Leap of Faith

 In Other News

-Thank you, Cornerstone families!
+Thank you, PTF and families!